Skip to content

 2. Termination

-If the parties would like a right to terminate the agreement before it expires, this clause should clearly state in what circumstances a party can terminate the agreement and how.
-For example, parties may want to be able to terminate the agreement at any time, so long as they provide written notice to the other party before they do so.
-This will often be a clause that parties will negotiate so that their rights are balanced.
+Parties should clearly know their options if they wish to exit the service agreement before it expires.
+A termination clause should clearly state the circumstances in which a party can terminate the agreement.
+For example, both parties may want to be able to terminate the agreement at any time, so long as they provide written notice to the other party before they do so.
+A termination clause should also set out what happens to the provision of services and any paid or unpaid amounts where the agreement is terminated.

 3. Intellectual property

-If any party is providing their intellectual property to another party for them to use, a detailed provision regarding intellectual property is critical.
-These clauses will outline whether intellectual property will transfer between the parties or if a licence is being granted to the other party to use the intellectual property.
+If any party is providing their intellectual property to another party to use, a detailed provision regarding intellectual property is critical.
+These clauses will specify whether intellectual property transfers between the parties.
+They may also instead indicate if a license is granted for the other party to use the intellectual property.
+If you are creating new intellectual property under this service agreement, the intellectual property clause should specify its ownership.

 4. Exclusions and Limitations of Liability and Indemnities

 Additionally, your terms and conditions may contain substantially prejudicial terms, such as clauses that limit or exclude your liability.
-If this is the case and you are providing, or expect to be providing, services to a consumer in New South Wales, you should make sure that you clearly identify those terms at the beginning of your terms and conditions.
+If this is the case and you are providing services to a consumer in New South Wales, or expect to do so, ensure that you clearly identify those terms.
+Ensure that you place this at the beginning of your terms and conditions.

 Key Takeaways